Microsoft/azure-docs.pt-pt/articles/iot-central/preview/tutorial-define-edge-device-type.md

 ---
-title: Definir um novo tipo de dispositivo Azure IoT Edge no Azure IoT Central | Microsoft Docs
+title: Define a new Azure IoT Edge device type in Azure IoT Central | Microsoft Docs
-description: Este tutorial mostra, como um construtor, como criar um novo dispositivo de Azure IoT Edge em seu aplicativo de IoT Central do Azure.
-Você define a telemetria, o estado, as propriedades e os comandos para seu tipo.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT Edge device in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019